Central Park Plaza

-Central Park Plaza is a 15-story, commercial office complex in Downtown Omaha, Nebraska.
+Central Park Plaza is a 15-story commercial office complex in Downtown Omaha, Nebraska, United States.
 The complex consists 419679 sqft of office space, in two red brick towers with a lower level center connector on the first and second floors.
 The building features a central courtyard and a six-story parking garage that is located directly north of the building and is connected by a skywalk.
 In 2007 a "sunrise" lighting feature was added to the angled face of the towers.
 The towers, built in a "V" formation, have been central to Omaha's skyline since they were built in the 1980s.
+Central Park Plaza is currently being redeveloped into apartments known as the Duo.

 History

 Originally built in 1982, the buildings housed the corporate headquarters for Conagra until the company began to move to their new riverfront campus in 1988, and they had completely vacated the buildings by 1990.
 Over the years the buildings have housed offices for several corporations important to Omaha's economic history including; First National Bank of Omaha, US West, OPPD, Norwest Bank, and the Norchem division of Enron.

 In 1983, in an attempt to revitalize retail along 16th Street in downtown, a two-story mall, Parkfair Mall, was added to the west side of Central Park Plaza, across from the J. L. Brandeis and Sons Store Building.
 The mall closed in the early 1990s and in 2005 the current owners of the building converted the mall into a 125-stall, heated parking facility.

 After several corporations relocated their offices to other facilities during the late 1990s and early 2000s, the building's vacancy rate soared as high as 73%.
 In 2005 FirstComp Insurance company relocated their headquarters to the south tower and after several renovations now occupy the majority of the north tower.
-As of 2009 FirstComp and their sister company, Rex Risk Exchange, have placed signs on the north and south towers respectively, the first signs on the towers in several years.
 Also in 2005 the first Starbucks in Downtown Omaha opened in a location on the first floor of the north tower.
 The first floor of the south tower has an upscale steakhouse, Sullivan's, that opened in 2007.
-Both locations have outdoor patios in the courtyard added during a $500,000 restoration to the main courtyard in 2005.
+Both locations had outdoor patios in the courtyard added during a $500,000 restoration to the main courtyard in 2005.

+In November 2021, an additional third tower was announced for the site.
+Additionally, internal renovations were also planned.
+These plans were later cancelled.
+In March 2024, a $163 million redevelopment project for the block was announced.
+Redevelopment includes demolition of the mall, and replacing it with parking and additional apartment space, and combining the two towers into a single building.
+Additionally, the name of Central Park Plaza will be changed to, "The Duo".
+Construction began later that year and is expected to be completed in 2027.